DanMedinaGH/HousingAnalysis_2020-2024/README.md

 After loading my data I created a PivotTable and PivotChart with data comparing the the Case-Shiller Home Price Index with interest rates and mortgage rates.
 I also added a Timeline so users can filter based on key periods.

-Additionally, I used conditional formatting based on the correlation of HPI and the rates.

 #### 📊 Analysis
 **HPI** = how much home prices have increased since 2000.
 An HPI of 200 means that home prices <br/> increased 100%/doubled in price. <br/> <br/>
 After Looking at the chart we can see a consistent trend of home prices going up.
 Interests Rates have fluctuated up and down as well as mortgage rates. <br/><br/>
-Upon inspection of the correlation of HPI and interest and mortgage rates we can see that there is a weak correlation, 0.42 and 0.19 respectively from 2004-2024. <br/>
-However, during 2021 and 2023 we saw a signficant increase in interest and mortgage rates as well as home prices.
-The correlation here is 0.74 and 0.87 respectively <br/>
+However, during 2021 and 2023 we saw a signficant increase in interest and mortgage rates as well as home prices. <br/>

 <img src="/Resources/Question%201%20Resources/7.%20Q1%20Dashboard.png" alt="7.
 Q1 Dashboard" width="500" height="500"/>